-The reading is performed from the lowest value to the greatest value of search item (see the notes for more details).
+The reading is performed from the lowest to the greatest value of the browse item (see the remarks for more details).

 Caution: The record loaded in memory is not modified.
 The HFSQL variables (Customer.Name for example, which means the Name item of Customer file) are not updated.